cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * AICE: Andes ICE.
 This is a JTAG adapter/"In-Circuit Emulator" made by Andes Technology.
 * CCCI: Cross Core Communication Interface.
-This is the memory/DMA interface through which the AP and the BB communicate.
+This is the memory/DMA interface through which the AP and the BP communicate.
 * CONN: "Connectivity", usually refers to the connectivity subsystem.
 The connectivity subsystem includes the WiFi CPU core and possibly the Bluetooth CPU as well.